Skip to content

 If you are unsure whether the surgery aligns with your loved one's quality of life or values, we facilitate "Shared Decision Making" to weigh the pros and cons objectively.

-Delirium Prevention
+Spotting Delirium

-Discharge Coordination
+Discharge Readiness

 Dr. Nathanael Desire from GPC Consultants